Tony Meola: International career

 Later in the summer, the national team went on a tour of Italy, playing several Serie A teams.
-At the time, David Vanole was the U.S. starter, but he and Meola had traded goalkeeper duties over the previous month as Vanole fought USSF on a contract dispute and attempted to get his burgeoning weight under control.
-U.S. coach Bob Gansler intended to start Meola against A.S.
+At the time, David Vanole was the main goalkeeper of the U.S., but over the previous month, he had fought with the U.S. Soccer Federation over a contract dispute and traded his place on the field with Meola to get his burgeoning weight under control.
+U.S. coach Bob Gansler wanted to start Meola against A.S.
 Roma, but Meola was injured in a freak accident when a ball struck his head during practice.
-Vanole started in his place, but let in three weak goals in a 4-3 U.S. victory.
-Gansler benched Vanole, who never again played for the U.S., and turned to Meola as his starting keeper.
-Meola played the remaining U.S. qualifying games for the 1990 FIFA World Cup, including the famous 1–0 victory over Trinidad and Tobago which clinched a spot in the finals for the U.S. He then played every minute in goal for the U.S. in the 1990 FIFA World Cup.
+Vanole started in his place, but let in three goals in a 4-3 U.S. victory.
+This bad performance led Gansler to drop Vanole, who never again played for the U.S., thus making Meola an undisputed starter between the sticks.
+He played the remaining qualifying games for the 1990 FIFA World Cup, including the famous 1–0 victory over Trinidad and Tobago that sealed a spot for the U.S. in the final tournament, where he also played every minute in goal.

 Meola remained the keeper of choice for the U.S. national team from 1990 through the 1994 FIFA World Cup.
 At that tournament, his play and ponytail made him a recognizable face around the country.
 After the U.S. loss to Brazil in the second round of the World Cup, Meola informed the U.S. coach Bora Milutinović that he intended to pursue a professional American football career as a placekicker.
 Milutinović never called Meola back to the U.S. team.
+In a 2024 interview with CBS, Meola claimed that this lack of callback was actually related to leave he took for family reasons and that an unnamed USSF official effectively told him he was being blackballed as a result.